 Overlapping Meanings: Sometimes the two meanings can overlap.
-For example, the realm of nature
+For example, the realm of nature could refer to the natural world itself (geographical territory) or the domain of natural laws and processes (sphere of influence).

 Figurative Language: Realm is often used figuratively in literature and everyday language to create a sense of atmosphere or domain.